sdesabbata/r-for-geographic-data-science/docs/300-exploratory.md

 ## GGlot2 recap

-As seen in the practical session 401, the [`ggplot2` library](https://ggplot2.tidyverse.org) is part of the Tidyverse, and it offers a series of functions for creating graphics **declaratively**, based on the concepts outlined in the Grammar of Graphics.
+As seen in the introductory chapter, the [`ggplot2` library](https://ggplot2.tidyverse.org) is part of the Tidyverse, and it offers a series of functions for creating graphics **declaratively**, based on the concepts outlined in the Grammar of Graphics.
 While the `dplyr` library offers functionalities that cover *data manipulation* and *variable transformations*, the `ggplot2` library offers functionalities that allow to specify elements, define guides, and apply scale and coordinate system transformations.

 - **Marks** can be specified in `ggplot2` using the [`geom_` functions](https://ggplot2.tidyverse.org/reference/index.html#section-layer-geoms).
 - The mapping of variables (table columns) to **visual variables** can be specified in `ggplot2` using the [`aes` element](https://ggplot2.tidyverse.org/reference/aes.html).